Tooth whitening: Society and culture

 Teeth whitening has become the most promoted and mentioned methodology in cosmetic dentistry.
 In excess of 100 million Americans brighten their teeth using different methods; spending $15 billion in 2010.
 The US Food and Drug Administration only endorses gels that are under 6% hydrogen peroxide or 16% or less of carbamide peroxide.
 The Scientific Committee on Consumer Safety of the EU consider gels containing higher fixations can be dangerous.

 As per European Council guidelines, only a certified dental professional can lawfully give tooth whitening products utilizing 0.1–6% hydrogen peroxide, provided the patient is 18 years of age or older.
 In 2010, the UK General Dental Council became concerned of the "risk to patient safety from poor quality tooth whitening being carried out by untrained or poorly trained staff."
 A public attitudes survey, conducted by the GDC, showed that 83% of people support "policies of regulating tooth whitening to protect patient safety and prosecuting illegal practice."
 A group of dental professionals and associations called The Tooth Whitening Information Group (TWIG) was founded to advance protected and beneficial tooth whitening information and assistance to the general population.
 Reports can be made to the TWIG through their website with respect to any individual giving unlawful tooth whitening services, or if an individual has personally undergone treatment done by a non-dental professional.

 In Brazil, all whitening items are classed as cosmetics (Degree II).
-There are worries that this will bring about increasing abuse of whitening products and thus there have been calls for reanalysis.
+There are worries that this will increase abuse of whitening products and thus there have been calls for reanalysis.

-According to research, tooth whitening can produce positive changes in young participants’ Oral Health Related Quality of Life (OHRQoL) in aesthetic areas such as smiling, laughing, and showing teeth without embarrassment.
-However, its main side-effect, tooth sensitivity, does negatively affect quality of life.
+According to research, tooth whitening can produce positive changes in young participants' Oral Health Related Quality of Life (OHRQoL) in aesthetic areas such as smiling, laughing, and showing teeth without embarrassment.
+However, its main side-effect, tooth sensitivity, negatively affects quality of life.